sdwheeler/tools-by-sean/modules/sdwheeler.GitTools/README.md

 panel.
 This makes the values persistent across sessions.
 You can also store them in a Secret Management vault and retrieve them as needed.

+In version 2.5.0 I added the `Connect-GitHub` command that gets an OAuth token from GitHub and stores it in the `GITHUB_TOKEN` environment variable.
+This command uses the GitHub OAuth Device Flow to get a token.
+You must have a GitHub account and be logged in to GitHub in your default web browser.
+The command will prompt you to authorize the application and enter a code.
+After you authorize the application, it will store the token in the `GITHUB_TOKEN` environment variable.

+You need to install the OAuth app from https://github.com/marketplace/sdwheeler-gittools and save the Client ID in the `GITHUB_OAUTH_CLIENT_ID` environment variable or pass it as a parameter to `Connect-GitHub`.

 ## Manage the Git environment

 The module includes several commands to manage the Git environment.